MASS CENTRAL RAIL TRAIL; NORWOTTUCK WEST

 Manhan/New Haven & Northampton Canal Rail Trail; 4.3 miles to Manhan Rail Trail intersection; 7 miles to the Southampton town line (where the trail currently ends).

-Difficulty: Easy.
-Paved trail with slight grade one direction.
+Difficulty: Mass Central Rail Trail: Norwottuck West; Easy.
+Paved rail trail with slight grade one direction.

 Northbound; Take exit 19 and continue straight off the ramp across Route 9 onto Damon Rd.
-On your right is Elwell State Park, providing access to the Mass Central Rail Trail; Norwottuck East.
+On your right is the Elwell State Park parking lot, providing access to the Mass Central Rail Trail; Norwottuck East.
 You may also park here to connect to the Mass Central Rail Trail; Norwottuck West.
 To start from King Street; Continuing along Damon Rd, you travel under I-91 and come to Routes 5 & 10 (King St) at the light.
-Turn left on King St and follow until you come to the Stop & Shop Kingsgate plaza on your right.
+Turn left on King St and follow until you come to the Kingsgate Plaza on your right.
 As you turn right into the plaza look left to spot a spur trail.
-This trail runs through the parking lot and connects to the trail near where it crosses King St.
+Here if you follow this trail across King St it will take you past the RR tunnel to the "Spoke" and the start of the trail.

 Southbound: Take exit 20 to Routes 5 & 10 (N King St) south.
-To start from King Street; Continue straight on King St and follow until you come to the Stop & Shop Kingsgate plaza on your right.
+To start from King Street; Continue straight on King St and follow until you come to the Kingsgate Plaza on your right.
 As you turn right into the plaza look left to spot a spur trail.
-This trail runs through the parking lot and connects to the trail near where it crosses King St.
+Here if you follow this trail across King St it will take you past the RR tunnel to the "Spoke" and the start of the trail.

 Until the 1930s, there were two parallel railroads that ran north through Northampton.
 The Boston & Maine's (B&M) Connecticut River Division, which runs to this day on the east side of Route 5, and the New Haven & Northampton RR, which basically ran on the west side of Route 5.
 The RR bed was originally constructed in 1868 as part of the New Haven & Northampton Railroad which later was acquired by the New York, New Haven, and Hartford Railroadómost commonly known as the New Haven Railroad (NH).
 The New Haven & Northampton RR then branched off to Williamsburg.
 Remains of the footings for the overpass over Route 5 are still visible where the line once headed toward what is now Super Stop & Shop.
 This commercial development, and the others just north of here, sit atop what was once the New Haven's classification yard and engine service facilities, complete with turntable and coaling tower.
 This is where the Williamsburg Branch began and what is now referred to as the Mass Central Rail Trail; Norwottuck West, even though it was never part of the Mass Central RR.
 See; HISTORY OF WILLIAMSBURG BRANCH .

 Three rail trails Spoke out from the east side of King St (Routes 5 & 10).
 The Mass Central Rail Trail; Norwottuck West crosses King St and heads northwest past Look Park, through Leeds Village towards Williamsburg.
-The Mass Central Rail Trail; Norwottuck East will (as of Dec 2015 construction has not yet begun on the new tunnel) travel underneath the active rail line heading east along the former Central Mass Branch of the Boston & Maine RR Line that connected Northampton to Boston.
+The Mass Central Rail Trail; Norwottuck East travels underneath the active rail line heading east along the former Central Mass Branch of the Boston & Maine RR Line that connected Northampton to Boston.
 The Manhan/New Haven & Northampton Canal Rail Trail North travels south along the former New Haven & Northampton Railroad through downtown Northampton to East Hampton where it intersects the Manhan Rail Trail, then continues along the Manhan/New Haven & Northampton Canal Rail Trail South to the Southampton town line.
 For more information visit; NORTHAMPTON TRAILS .

 The Mass Central Rail Trail is a planned 104 mile trail from Northampton to Boston along the former Central Mass Branch of the Boston & Maine RR Line, which was abandoned in 1938 after the 38 Hurricane shattered the line.
 The trail today exists in many unconnected sections and with differing surfaces.
 Starting from Northampton heading east the sections that are complete include the Mass Central Rail Trail; Norwottuck East, Mass Central Rail Trail: Belchertown , Mass Central Rail Trail; New Braintree-Hardwick , Mass Central Rail Trail; Barre-Rutland , Mass Central Rail Trail; Holden-West Boylston & Mass Central Rail Trail; Sterling in the towns of Belchertown, Braintree, Hardwick, Barre, Oakham, Rutland, Holden, West Boylston and Sterling.
-Outside of Boston, the town of Wayland has plans to convert their section of rail bed in 2016.
+Outside of Boston, the towns of Wayland & Weston are currently converting their sections of rail bed in 2018.
 In Cambridge the last section of the Mass Central Rail Trail has been completed and is referred to as the Fitchburg Cutoff .
 It connects to another Spoke of trails that all radiate out from Alewife T Station: See; Minuteman Bikeway , Alewife Brook Greenway , Fresh Pond Loop Trail and the Somerville Community Path .

 In 1828, the Farmington Canal opened for excursion boats to take passengers from New Haven to as far as Northampton, Massachusetts.
 The canal was 86 miles long, 4 feet deep and 36 feet wide.
 Twenty-eight locks were built in Connecticut to accommodate a 292 foot total drop in elevation along the canal.
 The canal was never profitable and so by 1848 railroad tracks were being laid along the old canal route.
 The New Haven & Northampton RR/Canal Line was born, changing ownership over the years until the Boston & Maine Railroad discontinued service along this line.
 See; NH & NH RR .